 - Your cost will be covered under your Medicare Part A coverage.

-- For each benefit period — like a hospitalization for a specific diagnosis — you’ll pay a deductible of $1,484 in 2021.
+- For each benefit period — like hospitalization for a specific diagnosis — you’ll pay a deductible of $1,600 in 2023.

 - The cost of your test will count toward your Part A deductible.